SocksTheWolf/DeckConnectSite/_pages/documentation.md

 ### Getting DeckConnect Actions

-While there is little to no need to enumerate DeckConnect Actions in most cases, you can still use the following functions to do Action queries.
+While there is little to no need to enumerate DeckConnect Actions in most cases, you can still use the following functions to query Actions.

 * [DoesActionExist](#doesactionexist)
 * [GetGuidForName](#getguidforname)